rohamsouri/RohamSouri-Portfolio/README.md

 Completed coursework including:

-- CS50x — Introduction to Computer Science
+- CS50x — Introduction to Computer Science.
-- CS50P — Introduction to Programming with Python
+- CS50P — Introduction to Programming with Python.
-- CS50W — Web Programming with Python and JavaScript
+- CS50W — Web Programming with Python and JavaScript.
-- CS50 AI — Introduction to Artificial Intelligence with Python
+- CS50 AI — Introduction to Artificial Intelligence with Python.
-- CS50 Cybersecurity — Introduction to Cybersecurity
+- CS50 Cybersecurity — Introduction to Cybersecurity.

 ### Programming & Technologies